 - Sweetened energy bars

-Don’t get me wrong, the occasional treat is fine, but you don’t want your main source of carbohydrates to be refined carbs.
+Whilst the occasional treat is fine, you don’t want your main source of carbohydrates to be refined carbs.

 Sample carb loading meal plan

-Now you know the best and worst foods for carb loading for runners, here’s how you put it all together in a sample meal plan.
+Now you know the best foods and foods to avoid when carb loading, here’s how you put it all together in a sample meal plan.

 - A small bowl of porridge with milk of your choice, topped with 1 tbsp of nut butter (I like Pip & Nut’s almond butter)